Master of Science in Nursing

-Open to men and women, we offer two tracks to choose from within the MSN program:
+Open to men and women, we offer four tracks to choose from within the MSN program:

 The Family Nurse Practitioner (FNP) prepares you to work with the whole population, from infants to the elderly.

-The Clinical Nurse Specialist (CNS)/Nurse Educator track uses an integrated curriculum focusing on the new demands of an aging population.
+The Clinical Nurse Specialist (CNS) track uses an integrated curriculum focusing on the new demands of an aging population.